BoYanZh/JOJ-Submitter/README.md

 Options:
-  -s, --skip  Return immediately once uploaded.  [default: False] -a, --all   Show detail of all cases, even accepted.  [default: False] -j, --json  Print the result in json format to stdout.  [default: False] --version   Show version.
+  -s, --skip  Return immediately once uploaded.  [default: False] -a, --all     Show detail of all cases, even accepted.  [default: False] -d, --detail  Show stderr, Your answer and JOJ answer section.  [default: False] -j, --json    Print the result in json format to stdout.  [default: False] --version   Show version.
   --help      Show this message and exit.
 ```